amanpalariya/console-game/README.md

 ## How to run?

 ### Prerequisite
-The simulator need [PyGame] 2.0+ to run.
+The simulator needs [PyGame] 2.0+ to run.
 It has been tested on Python 3.8.6.

-Considering that you have the code written in the file `code.gb`, you can run the code by running the following command.
+Considering that you have the code written in the file `code.cg`, you can run the code by running the following command.

 ```
-python3 language/runner.py code.gb
+python3 language/runner.py code.cg
 ```

 The above command will run the game on a 30×30 console at 30 frames per second.
-To run with custom configuration (say 30×20 at 10 frames per second), use the following command
+To run with a custom configuration (say 30×20 at 10 frames per second), use the following command

 ```
-python3 language/runner.py code.gb 30 20 10
+python3 language/runner.py code.cg 30 20 10
 ```

 # Runtime Environment